alexalpz/learning-node/README.md

 * I've been able to work with Try/Catch functionality along with trow to troubleshoot errors.
 Also added the finally function.
 * I was lectured on new methods on how to work with Visual Code Studio using the debugger tool.
 * I've installed and tested codes using **jasmine**.
 Worked on specs and tried various tests.
-* I've been introduced to test first development and have been able to target specific user messages through the server while also testing outputs with jasmine.
+* I've been introduced to "test first development" and have been able to target specific user messages from the database through the server.

 ```
 -Alexa